HelmholtzAI-Consultants-Munich/data-centric-platform/README.md

 To run the client GUI follow the instructions described in [DCP Client Installation & Launch](https://github.com/HelmholtzAI-Consultants-Munich/data-centric-platform/blob/main/src/client/README.md).

 ### Toy data
-This repo includes the ```data/``` directory with some toy data which you can use as the 'uncurated dataset' folder.
-You can create (empty) folders for the other two directories required in the welcome window.
+This repo includes the ```data/``` directory with some toy data which you can use as the *Uncurated dataset* folder.
+You can create (empty) folders for the other two directories required in the welcome window and start playing around.